-Designing a “cloffice,” or closet office, is one of the best ways to take advantage of an underutilized closet or small bedroom reach-in, but if you don’t work much at home — or if you need minimal deskspace — consider ditching the desk altogether and investing in an affordable laptop stand that you can fold and tuck out of sight after a work day.
+Designing a “cloffice,” or closet office, is one of the best ways to take advantage of an underutilized closet or small bedroom reach-in, but if you don’t work much at home — or if you need minimal deskspace — consider ditching the desk altogether and investing in an affordable laptop stand or Murphy wall desk that you can fold and tuck out of sight after a workday.
 If you need to give your legs a rest and sit down, try moving to the living room or kitchen to fire off your emails instead.

 6. Hang Plants From the Ceiling